micksmix/go-treesitter-crash-demo/README.md

 ## Usage

-This demonstrates a crash in go-tree-sitter, which I suspect is due to upstream tree-sitter.
+This demonstrates a crash in go-tree-sitter, which I suspect is due to an issue in upstream tree-sitter.

-When scanning the JSON tests from this Perl module, [Cpanel-JSON-XS-4.37](https://metacpan.org/dist/Cpanel-JSON-XS), I found it reliably crashes my Go program.
-I suspect this is an issue in tree-sitter-javascript.

 ## To recreate the bug: